Saturday's Best Deals: Oster Kitchen Appliances, Toshiba 55-inch Fire 4K TV, Kopari CBD Deodorant & Beauty Items, Bobsweep PetHair Plus Robot Vacuum, and More

 You can now commemorate your digital rags to riches story in Animal Crossing with a real world bell bag, now bundled with the game for $55.
 The bag alone is normally $20, and with Animal Crossing: New Horizons usually hovering around $50 these days, it’s a nice $15 value.
 We’ve talked at length about the game ‘round here, but this rave is all about that bag!

 If you’ve somehow built an immunity to beat-em-up fatigue from Warriors games and you also happen to be a Strawhat disciple, then you already know about One Piece Pirate Warriors 4.
-Today, you can find it for $22 at Amazon for the Xbox One, and $30 on PlayStation 4 and Nintendo Switch.
+Today, you can find it at Amazon for the PlayStation 4 and Nintendo Switch (both $30).
 Play solo or hop online and battle your friends in PVP.
 I hear it’s a great way to get into One Piece instead of committing to nearly 1,000 episodes in the anime it’s based on, so if that also sounds like torture to you, don’t hesitate to give the game a go.

 Today, you can score a wired Nintendo Switch controller by PDP that resembles a GameCube pad, which some Super Smash Bros. purists will tell you is one of many prerequisites to call yourself a true fighter.
 The C-Stick is interchangeable with a standard analog stick, too.
 Only $18 (25% off), you’ll get heavy Super Mario Odyssey vibes from this red beaut.
 There’s also a Luigi model going for the same price.